nolifelover/grails-spring-security-oauth/README.md

 **2.0.1.2 (for spring-security-core:1.2.7.3)**

-This version is maintain support for old spring-security-core 1.2.7.3, fork from [spring-security-oauth-origin] current support version 2.0.2
+This version is maintain support for old spring-security-core 1.2.7.3, fork from [Spring Security OAuth][spring-security-oauth-origin] current support version 2.0.2

 Version provider's service and token are moved into separate plugin, example: